The California Qualified Small Business Stock (QSBS) Tax Exclusion: A Hidden Tax Break for Startup Owners

 Final Thoughts

-There may be no shortcuts in business, but there are definitely smarter paths, and this is one of them.
+There may be no shortcuts in business, but there are definitely smarter paths, and right now this is one of them.